Codenname/Scripts/OSINT/README.md

 9. DNSenum will take a pretty good amount of time to complete.
 Just FYI

 10. All output files will be stored in the 'Projects/$company' directory.

+11. Screenshots will only work on active window.
+If you click a different window, the scrot tool will take a picture of that and not the script running.
+      Always verify the screenshots!!!

 ######